Minami-Kodakara-Onsen Station

 Minami-Kodakara-Onsen Station (みなみ子宝温泉駅, Minami-Kodakara-Onsen-eki) is a railway station in the city of Gujō, Gifu Prefecture, Japan, operated by the third sector railway operator Nagaragawa Railway.

 Lines

 Minami-Kodakara-Onsen Station is a station of the Etsumi-Nan Line, and is 30.6 kilometers from the terminus of the line at Mino-Ōta.

 Station layout

 Minami-Kodakara-Onsen Station has one ground-level side platform serving a single bi-directional track.
-The station building also contains an onsen, which passengers on the Nagaragawa Railway can use at a discount.
+The station building also contained an onsen, which passengers on the Nagaragawa Railway was able to use at a discount.
+The onsen closed in 2024.
 The station is staffed.